wbadart/rhapsody/README.md

 # rhapsody

-Rhapsody will enable users to visualize their music in new way.
+Rhapsody will enable users to visualize their music in new ways.
 We will generate and show a dynamic graph showing connections between a user’s favorite songs, artists, and genres, and use that to help them discover new music.